-Jeanne Barron’s love for music developed when she began playing the acoustic guitar at age 8.
-While working on high school and community theatre stage crews, she became interested in the engineering side of music.
-While attending Arizona State University to receive both a B.A. in Music and a B.A. in Theatre, she was a sound designer for Department of Theatre productions and was the recipient of two AriZoni awards for best theatrical sound design.
-After graduating, Jeanne continued her association with ASU including positions as audio engineer for the ASU Technology Based Learning and Research department and theatre technician for Gammage Auditorium.
-She continued her career in broadcasting as program director of Talk One Network, undertaking the production of nationally syndicated talk radio shows.
+Jeanne Barron is an alumna of Arizona State University, where she earned concurrent Bachelor of Arts degrees in Music and in Theatre.
+As a sound designer for the Department of Theatre productions, she was the recipient of two AriZoni awards for best theatrical sound design.
+She also worked for Arizona PBS while she was a student.
+After graduating, Jeanne continued her association with ASU, including positions as audio engineer for the College of Education’s Technology Based Learning and Research department and as a theatre technician for Gammage Auditorium.
 In 2005, Jeanne returned to Arizona PBS in the Broadcast Operations department and has since joined Central Sound as the Senior Producer and Production Coordinator.
 In 2017, she earned a Master of Administration degree with an emphasis in Project Management from Northern Arizona University.

 Central Sound at Arizona PBS continues to appreciate the generous support received from individuals and their companies or organizations through underwriting, planned giving and individual tax-deductible gifts in any amount.
 We bring classical music to the community through your contributions.